The Bristal Assisted Living Blog

 The Last Green Valley

 Starting in Norwich, Connecticut, Route 169 travels the length of The Last Green Valley.
 You’ll pass through numerous small towns as you wind your way through the countryside.
 Although not on Route 169, Pachaug State Forest is worth a side trip.
-The largest state park in Connecticut, it offers a variety of hiking trails with breathtaking views.
+The largest state forest in Connecticut, it offers a variety of hiking trails with breathtaking views.

 Running from mid-September through early November, Walktober is an event hosted by the non-profit organization that oversees The Last Green Valley.
-Offering guided walking tours, hikes, bike rides, farm visits, and more, Walktober can be a fun and unique way to experience autumn in The Last Green Valley
+Offering guided walking tours, hikes, bike rides, farm visits, and more, Walktober can be a fun and unique way to experience autumn in The Last Green Valley.

 Mystic CT